paulet-art/alx-system_engineering-devops/0x00-shell_basics/README.md

-A series of script files with 2-line commands to perfom actions on a file task 0-script that prints the absolute path name of the current working directory task 1-Displays the contents list of your current directory task 2-script that changes the working directory to the user’s home directory task 3-Displays current directory contents in a long format task 4-Display current directory contents, including hidden files task 5-Display current directory contents
+A series of script files with 2-line commands to perfom actions on a file\n task 0-script that prints the absolute path name of the current working directory\n task 1-Displays the contents list of your current directory\n task 2-script that changes the working directory to the user’s home directory\n task 3-Displays current directory contents in a long format task 4-Display current directory contents, including hidden files task 5-Display current directory contents